codesections-personal/codesections/content/blog/mastodon-elevator-pitch/index.md

 title = "Mastodon Is Better than Twitter: Elevator Pitch" date = 2018-07-26
 +++
-Mastodon is a new (ish) social media platform that is basically like Twitter, but much better than Twitter.
-It's like Twitter in that it lets you post short messages to a group of followers and receive the tweet-like messages from the people you follow, complete with hashtags, images, and all the rest.
+Mastodon is a newcomer social media platform that is a lot like Twitter—short messages, followers, hashtags, all that.
+But Mastodon is much better than Twitter, and not just because being totally ad-free and keeping chronological timelines make it far more enjoyable to use (though that certainly helps!).

-It's better than Twitter not just because it's more enjoyable to use—though it is that— but also because it's not an [outrage machine that's corroding our ability to view our politic opponents as real humans, deserving of sympathy and understanding](http://shamusyoung.com/twentysidedtale/?p=41853).
+All that is nice, but the real advantage Mastodon has over Twitter is that Mastodon is **not** an [outrage machine that's corroding our ability to view our politic opponents as real humans, deserving of sympathy and understanding](http://shamusyoung.com/twentysidedtale/?p=41853).

-To convince you of how much better Mastodon is, I want to give you three examples of **how** Mastodon is better, and then I want to take a step back and talk about **why** Mastodon is better.
+To explain how much better Mastodon is, I'm going to give you three examples of **how** Mastodon is better, and then I'll step back and talk about **why** Mastodon is better.

 <!-- more -->